gimler/guzzle-docs/en/guide/service/service_descriptions.rst

         "commands": {}
     }

 We covered including other service descriptions in the previous section.
-Adding custom types in a JSON description must include a class value and can include any number of custom arguments to pass to the Symfony2 constraint object when it is instantiated.
+Adding custom types in a JSON description must include a class value and can include any number of custom arguments to pass to the Guzzle constraint object when it is called.

 .. code-block:: javascript